namanmuchhala01/recdyda-us-market-strategy/README.md

 ## Project Overview

 This project outlines a strategic market entry plan for RECYDA, a German SaaS startup focused on sustainable solutions, into the United States market.
-The strategy was developed as a winning submission for a hackathon at Università di Pavia.
+The strategy was developed one of winning submission for a hackathon at Università di Pavia.

 ## Key Objectives